-Formby Ladies will again be holding the 36 hole Ladies Open Leveret Trophy early in the season on Saturday, 1st April 2017.
-For the past 10 years The Leveret has presented a good opening test to the domestic season and we aim to present a course that is fair but challenging.
+Formby Ladies will again be holding the 36 hole Ladies Open Leveret Trophy early in the season on Saturday, 21st April 2018.
+For the past several years The Leveret has presented a good opening test to the domestic season and we aim to present a course that is fair but challenging.

-From 2017 leading women golfers from England will have an even greater incentive to play in the Leveret.
-England Golf intends to help its top players improve their positions on the World Amateur Golf Ranking by combining 10 of England's 36 hole events into five new 72 hole competitions.
-At present 36 hole competitions don't qualify for WAGR points, but the five new combined 72 hole competitions will.
+Leading women golfers from England have an even greater incentive to play in the Leveret as from 2017 England Golf combined 10 of England's 36 hole events into five new 72 hole competitions, with the intention of helping its top players improve their positions on the World Amateur Golf Ranking.
+Prior to this amalgamation of events these 36 hole competitions didn't qualify for WAGR points, but the five new combined 72 hole competitions do.

-The Leveret will combine with the Comboy Scratch Cup, which is at Delamere Forest on 26th March.
-Both events will be run separately with their own prizes, but the combined totals will qualify for a new 72 hole event to be known as the Comboy Leveret for the purposes of WAGR points.
+The Leveret is combined with the Comboy Scratch Cup, which is held at Delamere Forest.
+Both events are run separately with their own prizes, but the combined totals qualify for the 72 hole event known as the Comboy Leveret for the purposes of WAGR points.
 To find out more about this initiative, go to the England Golf website, and to find out more about the World Amateur Golf Ranking click here.

 There is no official prize giving, which enables those travelling long distances to better plan their schedules.